MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-print-balance-sheet-reports.md

     ms.author: edupont

 ---
-# Print Balance Sheet Reports
+# Print Balance Sheet Reports in the Australian Version

-You can use the **Balance Sheet** report to view the company’s balance sheet.
+You can use the **Balance Sheet** report to view the company's balance sheet.

  This is a legal report that is required for auditing accounts.
 You can use this report to view assets and liabilities.